We’ll have King Charles and Queen Camilla – but not just yet | Sean O’Grady

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

-Evidently, the Prince and his consort are still concerned about the feelings of those who believe he betrayed Princess Diana, and remember her warning that he doesn’t have what it takes to be monarch.
+Evidently, the prince and his consort are still concerned about the feelings of those who believe he betrayed Princess Diana, and remember her warning that he doesn’t have what it takes to be monarch.
 After the death of Diana, Camilla and Charles were hate figures for a large section of the public.
-Evidently, we’ve moved on in the ensuing quarter century.
+Evidently, we’ve moved on in the ensuing quarter-century.

 It hardly needs saying that the Queen will be a hard act to follow.
-Charles’ reign will inevitably be shorter, and he won’t be able to rival his mother’s accumulation of experience and wisdom.
+Charles’s reign will inevitably be shorter, and he won’t be able to rival his mother’s accumulation of experience and wisdom.
 What is a bit unfortunate, if that’s the right word, is that he needs – or thinks he needs – to leverage the Queen’s authority and popularity for his own good.
-A few years ago, she had to lead a lobbying campaign to ensure that he would succeed her as Head of the Commonwealth.
+A few years ago, she had to lead a lobbying campaign to ensure that he would succeed her as head of the Commonwealth.

-The Queen undoubtedly hopes that the institution she’s steered through seven turbulent decades will continue and thrive under Kings Charles, William and George into the 22nd century, and so she’s given him the best start she can.
+The Queen undoubtedly hopes that the institution she has steered through seven turbulent decades will continue and thrive under Kings Charles, William and George into the 22nd century, and so she’s given him the best start she can.
 But, all the same, she’s not letting go of things yet.
-All in the "fullness of time", you see.
+All in the “fullness of time”, you see.

 Register for free to continue reading